hendersonreed/hendersonreed.github.io/src/posts/2024-1-4-ffmpeg-webcam-filtering.md

 ![](/assets/photos/blogposts/ffmpeg-filters/edge-detection-filter.png)

-`ffmpeg -filters` gives us a list of all the filters that exist in our installed copy of the utility - any that are marked `"V->V" are video-to-video, and we can experiment to see what cool stuff we can find. `waveform` and `elbg` are both interesting - this is gonna be the fun part.
+`ffmpeg -filters` gives us a list of all the filters that exist in our installed copy of the utility - any that are marked `V->V` are video-to-video, and we can experiment to see what cool stuff we can find. `waveform` and `elbg` are both interesting - this is gonna be the fun part.

 ## bonus round: quick-n-dirty script